safrankamate/byte-packer/README.md

 Arrays are packed as follows:

 - First, the length of the array is packed as a `varint` value.
-- If the `nullable` flag in the `arrayOf` type definition was set to true, then the length is followed by a byte sequence that indicates which items of the array are null.
+- If the `nullable` flag in the `arrayOf` type definition was set to `true`, then the length is followed by a byte sequence that indicates which items of the array are `null`.
 See below for details.
 - Finally, the non-null items of the array are encoded according to the `arrayOf` type definition.

+**`object` values**

+Child objects are encoded exactly the same way as outer objects, i.e. prefixed by the optional null bytes (see below), followed by the values of their fields.
+Child objects can be nested indefinitely.

 ### Null values

 **In objects**

-If the schema contains **nullable fields**, each object is _prefixed_ by a sequence of bytes (called _null bytes_) that indicate which fields are null.
+If the schema contains **nullable fields**, each object is _prefixed_ by a sequence of bytes (called _null bytes_) that indicate which fields are `null`.
 The number of null bytes per object is the number of nullable bytes in the schema, divided by 8, and rounded up.
 I.e., if there are 1 to 8 nullable fields, there will be 1 null byte per object; if there are 9 to 16, there will be 2, etc.

 The sequence of null bytes is treated as a single array of bits during processing.
 If the n-th least significant bit is set, it means that the n-th nullable field has the value `null`.
 It is crucial to remember that **non-nullable fields do not have a corresponding bit in the null bytes**, only nullable ones.